mavryk-network/mavryk-protocol/docs/shell/validation.rst

 resource, whose priority depends on the number of peer validators requesting it.

-.. |Tezos validation diagram| image:: validation.svg
+.. |Mavryk validation diagram| image:: validation.svg